-USCIS is permitted to disclose information relating to a protected person in certain, limited circumstances.
+USCIS is permitted to disclose information relating to a protected alien in certain, limited circumstances.
 These circumstances include:

-- Statistical Information - Disclosure of data and statistical information may be made in the manner and circumstances permitted by law.[\[19\]](#) - Legitimate Law Enforcement Purposes - Disclosure of information may be made to law enforcement officials to be used solely for a legitimate law enforcement purpose. - Judicial Review - Information can be disclosed in connection with judicial review of a determination provided it is in a manner that protects the confidentiality of the information. - Applicant Waives Confidentiality - Adults can voluntarily waive the confidentiality provision; if there are multiple victims in one case, they must all waive the restrictions. - Public Benefits - Information may be disclosed to federal, state, and local public and private agencies providing benefits, to be used solely in making determinations of eligibility for benefits.[\[20\]](#) - Congressional Oversight Authority (for example, Government Accountability Office audits) - The Attorney General and the Secretary of Homeland Security can disclose information on closed cases to the chairmen and ranking members of Congressional Committees on the Judiciary, for the exercise of Congressional oversight authority.
-The disclosure must be in a manner that protects the confidentiality of the information and omits PII (including location-related information about a specific person). - Communication with Non-Governmental Organizations (NGO) - Government entities adjudicating applications for relief[\[21\]](#) and government personnel carrying out mandated duties under the Immigration and Nationality Act (INA)[\[22\]](#) may, with the prior written consent of the person involved, communicate with nonprofit NGO victims' service providers for the sole purpose of assisting victims in obtaining victim services.
-Agencies receiving referrals are bound by the confidentiality provisions. - National Security Purposes - The Secretary of Homeland Security, the Secretary of State, or the Attorney General may provide in their discretion the disclosure of information to national security officials to be used solely for a national security purpose in a manner that protects the confidentiality of such information.
+- Statistical Information - Disclosure of data and statistical information may be made in the manner and circumstances permitted by law.[31] - Legitimate Law Enforcement Purposes - The Secretary of Homeland Security or the Attorney General may provide in his or her discretion the disclosure of information to law enforcement officials to be used solely for a legitimate law enforcement purpose, in a manner that protects the confidentiality of such information. - Judicial Review - Information can be disclosed in connection with judicial review of a federal agency or court determination provided it is in a manner that protects the confidentiality of the information.
+The A-file is not discoverable in its entirety in state court cases under this exception. - Applicant Waives Confidentiality - Adults can voluntarily waive the confidentiality provision; if there are multiple victims in one case, all must waive the restrictions.[32] - Public Benefits - Information may be disclosed to federal, state, and local public and private agencies providing benefits, to be used solely in making determinations of eligibility for benefits.[33] - Congressional Oversight Authority (for example, Government Accountability Office audits) - The Attorney General and the Secretary of Homeland Security can disclose information on closed cases to the chairmen and ranking members of Congressional Committees on the Judiciary, for the exercise of Congressional oversight authority.
+The disclosure must be in a manner that protects the confidentiality of the information and omits PII (including location-related information about a specific alien).

-- To sworn officers or employees of DOS or DOJ, for legitimate Department, bureau, or agency purposes.
+- Communication with Non-Governmental Organizations (NGO) - Government entities adjudicating applications for relief and government personnel carrying out mandated duties under the INA[34] may, with the prior written consent of the alien involved, communicate with nonprofit NGO victims' service providers for the sole purpose of assisting victims in obtaining victim services.
+Agencies receiving referrals are bound by the confidentiality provisions. - National Security Purposes - The Secretary of Homeland Security, the Secretary of State, or the Attorney General may provide in his or her discretion the disclosure of information to national security officials to be used solely for a national security purpose in a manner that protects the confidentiality of such information. - To sworn officers or employees of DHS, DOS, or DOJ, for legitimate Department, bureau, or agency purposes.